-Reported revenues represent the Group's total statutory income, net of insurance claims.
+Reported revenues represent the Group's total statutory income, after net finance expense in respect of insurance and investment contracts.

-Tax paid
+3. Tax paid

 The tax paid numbers disclosed under CRD IV are corporate income taxes only.
 They do not include the wider tax contributions we make to the UK Exchequer and other tax authorities.